SidneyFC17/fieloelr/doc/UC-ELR-0011-Determine Question Response Correction.md

    4. End of flow

 ##### 5. The related question is from type “Short Answer” and the answer is not correct (step 1 of basic flow)
-   1. The system verifies that the related question is from type “Short Answer”
+   1. The system verifies that the question is from type “Short Answer”
    2. The system verifies that the “Text Value” field in the question response does not match any of the possible correct answers
    3. The system sets the “IsCorrect” field to “false”
    4. End of flow